- Networking Tools

 - Send a thank you note or email within 24 hours of your meeting.

 - Invite your new contact to connect with you on LinkedIn and keep in touch.
+Remember: a strong network is the key to a successful lifelong career!

 - Business cards boost your professional image and communicate who you are to people you meet.